Adobe-Marketing-Cloud/Summit2018/exercise3/README.md

 ![lightbulb](../images/lightbulb.jpg) **Batch Scoring** - Making predictions for a batch of records.
 Batch Scoring is typically an asynchronous process, whereas real-time scoring is generally executed as a synchronous process on a single record.

 Objectives:
-- Publish an Experiment as an Intelligent Service
+- Select an Experiment and View Service
 - Make Predictions Using Batch Scoring

 ## Log into the Adobe Cloud Platform